-- Production of guidance and/or policy specific to each department within the framework of the whole school policy. - Ensuring that departmental members of staff are working in accordance with this policy. - As and where appropriate, assisting departmental members with the monitoring of pupils doing well/badly and communicating with Heads of House.
+- Production of guidance and/or policy specific to each department within the framework of the whole school policy. - Ensuring that departmental members of staff are working in accordance with this policy. - As and where appropriate, assisting departmental members with the monitoring of pupils doing well/badly and communicating with form tutor or head of year.

-Form Tutors
+Form tutors

-- Monitoring pupil registration and taking appropriate action on absence/lateness - Reinforcing on a daily basis the school rules and dress codes - Providing opportunities for the teaching of good behaviour and discussion of the school's behaviour norms
+- ☐ Monitoring pupil registration and taking appropriate action on absence/lateness - Reinforcing on a daily basis the school rules and dress codes - Providing opportunities for the teaching of good behaviour and discussion of the school's behaviour norms - Monitoring those pupils doing well / badly and communicating with parents and pupil as appropriate.

-Junior School Headmistress and Deputy Head (Junior School)
+Rewards and Sanctions: Responsibilities (Junior School)